SUSTAINABILITY AT CCUSD

 In other words, Sustainability is about our children and our grandchildren, and the world we will leave them.
 (UCLA)

 The diagram below illustrates how the Environment is what sustains life and all human systems and activities within.

 For more details, please consult the EPA page.

 What is CCUSD’s Sustainability Mission?

 Why is it important for CCUSD to incorporate Sustainability?

 How are we planning to achieve our goals?

-The Culver City Unified School District was directed by the CCUSD School Board to create an advisory committee to recommend changes in order for the district to become more sustainable.
-This committee is called the Environmental Sustainability Committee (ESC) and is composed of members who were chosen by the school board, they are parents with children in the school district who also have experience in environmental issues, as well as many volunteers, teachers and staff.
+The Culver City Unified School District was directed by the School Board to create an advisory committee to recommend changes in order for the district to become more sustainable.
+This committee is called the Environmental Sustainability Committee (ESC) and is composed of members like parents with children in the school district who also have experience in environmental issues, as well as many student volunteers, teachers and staff.
 They serve on the committee on a volunteer basis.
 The ESC is in the process of creating a five-year sustainability master plan for the district that incorporates large-scale physical changes and smaller behavioral changes into its recommendations.